Kaadhal Mannan: Production

 Saran describes that he "was wondering what would happen if a girl, who is engaged to a particular person, falls in love with someone else" and this formed the basis of his plot for the film.
-The film saw veteran music composer M. S. Viswanathan make his acting debut in a supporting role, whilst the lead actress Maanu from Assam and music composer Bharadwaj also debuted.
-Viswanathan had initially waded away the approach but actor Vivek later convinced him to partake in the film.
+The film saw veteran music composer M. S. Viswanathan make his acting debut in a supporting role, whilst the lead actress Maanu from Assam also debuted.
+After seeing Maanu perform during a dance show, actor Vivek recommended her to director Saran, who then offered her the lead role.
+Maanu initially turned down the opportunity, but signed on six months later after her parents consented.
+Viswanathan had initially waded away the approach but Vivek later convinced him to partake in the film.
 Few scenes were shot at Murugesan Mansion at Triplicane.

 Soundtrack

-The soundtrack of the film was composed by Bharadwaj, except the song "Mettu Thedi" which was composed by M. S. Viswanathan.
+All the songs composed by Bharadwaj, except "Mettu Thedi" which was composed by M. S. Viswanathan.
 All lyrics were written by Vairamuthu.
+This is the Tamil debut of Bharadwaj.

-Release
+Release and reception

-The film released on 6 March 1998 in 108 screens worldwide.
-It won positive reviews from critics, with a reviewer praising the film for tackling a taboo subject.
-The critic claimed that Ajith Kumar "was back at his best", whilst also crediting success to Bharadwaj's soundtrack.
-Despite winning plaudits for her portrayal, Maanu quit the film industry for over a decade before resurfacing as a promoter for the 2010 Singaporean film Gurushetram – 24 Hours of Anger and later as an aide to Rajinikanth during his health-related visit to Singapore in 2011.
+Kaadhal Mannan released on 6 March 1998.
+R. P. R. of Kalki called it an entertaining film without excessive fights, vulgar dance, no double meaning and no unnecessary sentiments.
+D. S. Ramanujam of The Hindu appreciated the performances of Ajith and Maanu, but felt Karan could have been more restrained.
+He also appreciated the cinematography, editing and art direction.

-The film was commercial success at the box office as it released during a period of crisis in the film industry where the FEFSI strikes were ongoing and thus the distributors refused to pick the film up outright and insisted on distribution only.
+The film was a commercial success at the box office as it released during a period of crisis in the film industry where the FEFSI strike was ongoing and thus the distributors refused to pick the film up outright and insisted on distribution only.
 The first copy was worth Rs 22 million, but was only sold for Rs 16 million.
-Still, it ran for 100 days and re-established Ajith's market after a string of failures.
+Still, it ran for 80 days and re-established Ajith's market after a string of failures.
+Saran revealed that the film underperformed since it was targeted at youth, who were busy with exams in March.
+A. R. Swaminathan won the Tamil Nadu State Film Award for Best Sound Recordist.
+Despite winning plaudits for her portrayal, Maanu quit the film industry for over a decade before resurfacing as a promoter for the 2010 Singaporean film Gurushetram – 24 Hours of Anger and later as an aide to Rajinikanth during his health-related visit to Singapore in 2011.